Auto-Write Research Reports

 - The full report body with inline citation markers

-- The formatted bibliography
+- The formatted bibliography (cited sources only)

 Highlight to Tray from a report

-While a report is expanded, you can drag-select any text in the report body.
-The same floating "Add to Tray" toolbar that works on normal source cards appears.
+While a report is open in the pane, you can drag-select any text in the report body — the Ask-AI popover appears with an Add to tray action.
 Selected text is added to the Serving Tray as a note (not linked to a source citation — it's synthesised text).
 This is useful for pulling a particularly well-written passage forward into a follow-up report.

 Opening the full-screen view